DGCX opens trading of SAM Precious Metals gold and silver bars

 PHOTO

-Dubai Gold & Commodities Exchange (DGCX) has announced that SAM Precious Metals (SPM) gold and silver bars can now be traded on its exchange and clearinghouse.
+Dubai Gold & Commodities Exchange (DGCX) on Monday announced that SAM Precious Metals (SPM) gold and silver bars can now be traded on its exchange and clearinghouse as it continues to support members by providing them with a wide range of high-quality innovative products.

-SPM is an ‘Intelligent Refinery’ focused on driving innovation.
+In a statement, the DGCX defined SPM as an ‘Intelligent Refinery’ focused on driving innovation.
 Globally renowned in the industry with high end and efficient facilities in Dubai, and Egypt, SPM is creating a benchmark for gold and silver refinery by utilising the most advanced chemical processes to refine and evaluate gold, silver, and other precious metals.

 With the trading of SPM gold and silver bars on DGCX, members at DGCX can securely trade SPM products using the exchange and clearinghouse.

-Ahmed Bin Sulayem, CEO of DGCX, said: “DGCX is continuously expanding its operations by building new partnerships and providing investors and market participants with products and services that are highly innovative and add value.
-SPM is a world-class refinery that has received the UAE good delivery authorisation for their gold and silver bars, and we are delighted to have the products traded and cleared through DGCX.
-Our partnership with SPM is crucial to driving volumes in the UAE markets, cementing its position as a regional financial and commodities trading hub, especially gold and silver.”
+“DGCX is continuously expanding its operations by building new partnerships and providing investors and market participants with products and services that are highly innovative and add value.
+SPM is a world-class refinery that has received the UAE good delivery authorization for their gold and silver bars, and we are delighted to have the products traded and cleared through DGCX," Ahmed bin Sulayem, CEO of DGCX, said.

+"Our partnership with SPM is crucial to driving volumes in the UAE markets, cementing its position as a regional financial and commodities trading hub, especially gold and silver,” he said.

 Dubai Gold and Commodities Exchange (DGCX) recently launched new Physical Gold Futures and Spot Gold Contracts that provide traders and financial institutions the ability to use physical gold as collateral to access affordable sources of short-term lending.